Duomo (San Romolo)

 were discovered during the 1948 restoration work.
 In the tabernacle behind the

-18th century altar is a locally revered Madonna from around 1255.
+18th-century altar is a locally revered Virgin from around 1255.
 There's

 a glazed terracotta Crucifixion in the left hand wing of the transept by